-Bodicote Church is fortunate to have a peal of 8 bells and an enthusiastic team of ringers who practise every Monday evening.
-The bells are rung each Sunday before the 9.45 service and of course at other special events such as weddings and on New Year’s Eve.
-Bodicote bell ringers have links with our neighbouring churches and meet for some social events.
+Bodicote Church is fortunate to have a ring of 8 bells and an enthusiastic team of ringers who practise every Monday evening.
+The bells are rung each Sunday before the 9.45am service and of course at other special events such as weddings and on New Year’s Eve.
+Bodicote ringers have links with our neighbouring churches and meet for some social events.

-Our church choirs play an important role in the worship of the church not only in leading the singing but also by enriching the music of the whole liturgy.
-We also enthusiastically encourage other musicians to play at services.
-The choir is made up of all ages and rehearsals are on Thursday evenings.
+Our church choir plays an important role in the worship of the church, not only in leading the singing but also by enriching the music of the whole liturgy.
+Please contact the Vicar if you wish to learn more.

 The flower group is always keen to welcome new helpers – whether you are an experienced flower arranger or a complete beginner keen to learn.